 J.M.
 Smucker (SJM)

 J.M.
-Smucker (NYSE:SJM) delivered its first-ever company spotlight May 1.
+Smucker (NYSE:SJM) delivered its first-ever company spotlight this year.
 It was intended to update investors about the fiscal year ahead; it focused on the transformation that’s taken place at the maker of jams and jellies over the past 24 months to make it more attractive to consumers.

 CEO Mark Smucker is the fifth generation of the Smucker family to run the $14 billion food company, which has three operating segments: Coffee, Consumer Foods and Pet Foods.